Cerulean flycatcher

-The cerulean flycatcher (Eutrichomyias rowleyi) is a medium-sized (up to 18 cm long), blue passerine with bright cerulean blue plumage, a bare white orbital ring, dark brown iris, bluish black bill and pale blue-grey below.
+The cerulean flycatcher (Eutrichomyias rowleyi) is a medium-sized (up to 18 cm long), blue passerine with bright caerulean blue plumage, a bare white orbital ring, dark brown iris, bluish black bill and pale blue-grey below.
 The young has a shorter tail and grey underparts.
 It is the only member of the monotypic genus Eutrichomyias.
 Although it resembles a monarch flycatcher, it is actually related to the fantails.

 Taxonomy and systematics

 The scientific name commemorates the British explorer and ornithologist George Dawson Rowley.
-The cerulean flycatcher was originally described in the genus Zeocephus, and until recently was known as the cerulean paradise-flycatcher.
+The cerulean flycatcher was originally described in the genus Zeocephus, and until recently was known as the cerulean paradise flycatcher.
 Alternate names include Rowley's flycatcher and Rowley's paradise-flycatcher.
 Although initially classified in Monarchidae, a 2017 study involving sequencing of DNA from the type specimen found that it was a member of the fantail family Rhipiduridae, being classified in the basal subfamily Lamproliinae (sometimes considered a distinct family) along with Chaetorhynchus and Lamprolia.
-This finding was accepted by the IOC, who renamed the species from "cerulean paradise-flycatcher" to just "cerulean flycatcher".
+This finding was accepted by the IOC, who renamed the species from "cerulean paradise flycatcher" to just "cerulean flycatcher".